skhal/lab/cluster/net.lab.nuc.md

 The instructions below move flags from `/etc/rc.conf` to per-service configuration file under `/etc/rc.conf.d/`.
-It preserves `/usr/local/etc` use for services installed by ports and packages.
+It preserves `/usr/local/etc` for services installed by ports and packages.

 ### SSH